 Update: Imperial War Museum has unveiled the details of their much-anticipated ‘Shoah exhibit’.
 The exhibit will be a permanent part of the Museum that will display the portraits of the Holocaust Survivors.
 The new Holocaust Galleries in London will include the portraits clicked by The Duchess of Cambridge.

 “We’re delighted to confirm that IWM London will host a photography exhibition in partnership with the Royal Photographic Society (RPS), [the Holocaust Memorial Day Trust] and Jewish News, sharing 75 portraits of Holocaust survivors with their children and grandchildren,” said IWM’s director of content Gill Webber.
 Each of the portraits depicts the special connection between a survivor and younger generations of their family, who over the coming years will carry the legacy of their parents and grandparents.

-The exhibition is expected to open in summer of 2021.
+The exhibition is expected to open in the summer of 2021.